natcap/invest.users-guide/source/aesthetic_quality.rst

 + Output\\vp_overlap.shp

-  + This polygon feature layer contains a field called "AreaVShed" which expresses the percentage of area within each polygon where at least one point contributing to negative aesthetic quality is visible as compared to the total area of that polygon.
+  + This polygon feature layer contains a field called "AreaVShed" which expresses the percentage of area within each polygon where at least one point contributing to negative scenic quality is visible as compared to the total area of that polygon.

-  + This layer can easily be symbolized by importing the symbology from the file "\\AestheticQuality\\Input\\vp_overlap.lyr"
+  + This layer can easily be symbolized by importing the symbology from the file "\\ScenicQuality\\Input\\vp_overlap.lyr"

 + Output\\populationStats_[date and time].html

-  + This html file includes a table and indicates the approximate number of people within the AOI that are 1) unaffected (no sites contributing to negative aesthetic quality are visible) and 2) affected (one or more sites visible).
+  + This html file includes a table and indicates the approximate number of people within the AOI that are 1) unaffected (no sites contributing to negative scenic quality are visible) and 2) affected (one or more sites visible).

 + Parameters_[yr-mon-day-min-sec].txt